-Unfortunately, most modern therapeutic approaches don’t help patients release the trauma that’s stuck in their body.
+Unfortunately, most modern therapeutic approaches don’t help patients release the trauma that’s stuck in the body.

 You can’t just talk about your feelings and expect them to go away, —unless they get processed through the nervous system as well.

 And if you take pills to help you regulate your emotions you’re just dealing with the surface symptoms, not the root cause of the issue.

 The word express literally means “to press out,” which reflects the fact that this emotional expression has to happen on a physical level.

 Emotions actually have to move through your body to be released.

 This is why this third stress response, the freeze reaction, is the one that’s most likely to lead to trauma.

 Because when you freeze, those emotions have nowhere to go.